-The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies is pleased to offer annual Summer Graduate Research Fellowships, designed for students accepted to or currently enrolled in a master’s degree program or in their first year of a PhD program at a North American college or university.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies is pleased to offer annual Summer Graduate Student Research Fellowships, designed for students accepted to or currently enrolled in a master’s degree program, or in their first year of a PhD program at a North American college or university.
 Students who have completed more than one year of doctoral work will not be considered.

 Summer Graduate Student Research Fellowships support significant research and writing about the Holocaust and encourage MA-level and first-year PhD students to test ideas, share research findings, debate methodological or interruptive processes, and develop frameworks for their projects.
 Fellows are expected to participate in scheduled training seminars led by Museum staff, which introduce them to key subjects, essential tools, useful methods and approaches, as well as career opportunities in Holocaust research.